-Skip to content
+Skip to main content

 When Entering the United States

 All students traveling outside the U.S. should take their current passport and SEVIS I-20 with them when departing the United States.
-Per immigration regulations students must have a valid travel signature on the third page of the I-20 authorizing re-entry (less than one year old).
+Per immigration regulations students must have a valid travel signature on the third page of the I-20 authorizing re-entry ( less than one year old ).

 DHS Immigration Processing - Port Of Entry (POE) Inspections